berndblasius/bracket/README.md

 #### Quotations, bras and kets
 Bracket is a stack-based language.
-Similar to Forth, data, functions, and code are hold in a stack (also called _quotation_ as in concatenative languages, and _list_ as in lisp).
+Similar to Forth, data, functions, and code are hold instacks (also called _quotations_ as in concatenative languages, and _lists_ as in lisp).
-A quotation can hold numbers, symbols, and other quotations.
+A quotation can hold any other literals (numbers, symbols) and other quotations.
 For example `[1 2 dup [2 +]]`.

 In Bracket two stacks play a special role:
- - the _bra_, which holds the program code
+ - the _bra_, which holds the current program code
  - the _ket_, a global stack which holds function arguments and the results of the computation

 Making abuse of [Dirac's bra-ket notation from quantum mechanics](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation),